Parent Daily Report Generator

 | No report date | Needs input | The family cannot tell which care day the report describes. |

-| No meal, rest, care, or learning rows | Needs input | There is no routine or activity content to build a useful report. |
+| No meal, rest, care, or learning rows | Needs input | There is no routine or activity content to build a report. |

-| Blank child name | Review notes | A placeholder keeps the draft alive, but the report should not be shared until the child identifier is fixed. |
+| Blank child name | Review notes | A placeholder can keep the draft visible, but the shared report needs the correct child identifier. |

-| Pickup time is not later than arrival | Review notes | The care window and touchpoint map may mislead the reader. |
+| Pickup time is earlier than or equal to arrival | Review notes | The care window and chart order may mislead the reader. |

 | No meal rows | Review notes | Families often expect a snack, meal, bottle, or clear "not recorded" explanation. |

-| No learning highlight | Review notes | The report may read as routine care only, with no child-specific classroom moment. |
+| No learning highlight | Review notes | The report may describe only routine care and miss the child's classroom experience. |

-| No teacher note | Review notes | The family handoff lacks the short adult summary that makes the report personal. |
+| No teacher note | Review notes | The handoff lacks the short adult summary that makes the draft personal. |

 Privacy and Accuracy Notes: